Want a job in business? Making the most of your university days can help you get ahead

 Nothing will teach you more about business than actually doing it, which is where work experience, internships and summer placements come in.
 It looks sweet on a CV, too, so don't skip it.

-Alejandra Yanes completed an investment banking internship during her BSc International Management course at WBS.
+Alejandra Yanes completed an investment banking internship during her BSc International Management course.
 She’s now working as a global investment banking analyst at RBC Capital Markets.

 “I would definitely recommend gaining an internship during your studies,” she says.
 “It is not only a fantastic opportunity to increase your knowledge and skills, but is also a way of networking with incredible professionals who can guide you in your career path.”